WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 | 6    | Active, elemexpr                 | `varuint32` | `init_expr`     | `elem_type`   | `varuint32` | `elem_expr`* |
 | 7    | Declared, elemexpr               |             |                 | `elem_type`   | `varuint32` | `elem_expr`* |

 All other flag values are illegal.
+Note that the "declared" attribute is not used by this proposal, but is used by the reference-types proposal.

 The `extern_kind` must be zero, signifying a function definition.
 An `idx` is a `varuint32` that references an entity in the module, currently only its function